xavierdp/turbinobash-web/README.md

 * mysql : to manage mysq databases things
 * template : to manage templates used with app

+The most used module by user admin is app

 There is **4 scripts** in the scripts directory to isntall 4 ways of web use :
 * nginx : pure nginx usage + php fpm + mariadb
 * apache : pure apache usage + php fpm + mariadb